How to Determine Your Influencer and Affiliate Commission Rates

 - What commission rates do they offer?

-Armed with this knowledge you can use it to inform your own affiliate strategy and potential commission rates.
-You’ll get a good idea of what is “standard” in your industry and leverage competitors’ experience and knowledge to narrow down your potential rates.
+Armed with this knowledge, you can use it to inform your strategy and potential commission rates.
+You’ll get a good idea of the standard in your industry and leverage competitors’ experience and knowledge to narrow down your possible rates.

-Also consider the market in which you’re operating.
-Just as your sales playbook is tailored to your specific audience, your affiliate commission rates should reflect your sector.
-For instance, if you sell super niche products then you might need to give affiliates more for each sale to attract enough people.
+Also, consider the market in which you’re operating.
+Just as your sales playbook gets tailored to your specific audience, your commission rates should reflect your sector.
+For instance, if you sell super niche products, you might need a higher commission rate to attract enough people.

-It might also happen that affiliates in your niche have less options and are more likely to accept lower rates.
-Moreover, if you’re operating in a highly saturated market you may need to offer higher commission rates to keep you in the game.
+It might also happen that there are fewer options and competition in your niche, so Influencers and affiliates are more likely to accept lower rates.
+If you’re operating in a highly saturated market, you may need to offer higher commission rates to keep you in the game.

 Step 2: Outline your margins